ibm-cloud-docs/satellite/storage-ocs-remote.md

 {:video: .video}

-# Setting OpenShift Container Storage for remote devices
+# OpenShift Container Storage for remote devices
 {: #config-storage-ocs-remote}

 Set up [OpenShift Container Storage](https://docs.openshift.com/container-platform/4.6/storage/persistent_storage/persistent-storage-ocs.html){: external} for {{site.data.keyword.satelliteshort}} clusters.
 You can use {{site.data.keyword.satelliteshort}} storage templates to create storage configurations.
 When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.